Community Safety Strategic Action Planning Project

 - To assess other jurisdictional community safety grant funding processes and practices, as well as models and practices related to community safety offices of responsibility;

-- To develop a strategic action plan to address future community safety and wellbeing planning in Winnipeg that includes the establishment of a permanent City-based centre of responsibility (outside of the Winnipeg Police Service) to support community safety stakeholder collaboration and provide direct/indirect resources for stakeholders in Winnipeg; and
+- To develop a plan to address future community safety and wellbeing planning in Winnipeg that recommends ways in which these organizations can work better together and connect through the support of a new City-based community safety and wellbeing position; and

-- To identify funding options to support implementation of the strategic action plan.
+- To identify funding options to support implementation of the plan.

-The Community Safety Strategic Action Plan is a long-term vision document for Winnipeg that will make recommendations for a new City community safety and wellbeing policy and for the creation of a new City-based community safety centre of responsibility.
-The strategic action plan will clarify roles, strengthen regulation of community safety and wellbeing activities and set a path for the centre of responsibility to safeguard long-term policy sustainability.
-It will also include a draft implementation structure with timelines.
+The Community Safety Strategic Action Planning Project is a series of engagement and planning activities to support recommendations for the creation of a municipal community safety resource.
+This plan will clarify roles for the purposes of strengthening regulation of community safety and wellbeing activities and set a path for this resource to safeguard long-term policy sustainability.

 The City’s LiveSAFE policy, established in 2008, was designed as an interconnected strategic and collaborative network approach to crime prevention.
 It was based on the guiding principles of prevention, leadership and coordination, interconnectedness and partnerships, and sustainability and accountability.
-However, the LiveSAFE policy is not able to direct the creation of a civic-led foundation for collaboration and provide sufficient supports (i.e. human and funding resource infrastructure).
-The strategic action plan will address these gaps.
+However, the LiveSAFE policy has not benefitted from sufficient human and funding resources to be realized to its full potential.

-For the purposes of the strategic action plan, community safety is defined as activities, processes and outputs designed to support children, youth, and adults at risk of becoming involved in crimes or becoming victims of crimes.
+For the purposes of this project, community safety is defined as activities, processes, and outputs designed to support children, youth, and adults at risk of becoming involved in crimes or becoming victims of crimes.

-The strategic action plan will apply to the entire city.
+Community safety strategic action planning outcomes will apply to the entire city.

-The City has a budget of $150,000 from the Destination Marketing Reserve to complete the Community Safety Strategic Action Plan.
-City Council approved the funds for the strategic action plan in the 2018 capital budget.
+The City has a budget of $150,000 from the Destination Marketing Reserve.
+City Council approved the funds for the plan in the 2018 capital budget.